bcosca/fatfree/readme.md

 `integer DEBUG`
 >Stack trace verbosity.
 Assign values 1 to 2 for increasing verbosity levels.
 Zero (0) suppresses the stack trace.
 This is the default value and it should be the assigned setting on a production server.

+`string DNSBL`
+>Comma-separated list of DNS blacklist servers.
+Framework generates a `403 Forbidden` error if the user's IPv4 address is listed on the specified server(s).

 `array DIACRITICS`
 >Key-value pairs for foreign-to-ASCII character translations.